 - Benefit calculations

 What Forms to Complete

-There are two types of CT short term disability forms to complete: a claims form, and policy application form.
+There are two types of CT short-term disability forms to complete.
+You must complete either a claims form, or a policy application form, or both.

 Applying for a Policy

 Get a short-term disability quote before completing your application form.
 You may want to know the policy cost before taking this step.
 The policy application needs to be completed with an insurance agent in order to get your policy in place.
 The policy must be in effect prior to the start of any disabling event.
 There is normally a twelve-month waiting period for any preexisting conditions.